About the programme

 There is strong evidence that the first few years of life build the foundations for future health and wellbeing and, that taking a preventative approach together with systems changes in local agencies can improve the life chances of babies and children.
 However, these interventions have yet to be tested at scale.

 A Better Start aims to improve the life chances of babies and very young children by delivering a significant increase in the use of preventative approaches in pregnancy and first three years of life.
-Big Lottery Fund has invested £215m over 10 years in five local area partnerships within:
+The National Lottery Community Fund has invested £215m over 10 years in five local area partnerships within:

 These interventions set out to improve outcomes for children in three key development areas of: